damianhakert/damianhakert.github.io/source/handbook/index.html.md

 - Look for your username.
 This operation has to be done quickly, otherwise you are risking to loose your awesome new username to someone else quicker than you.
-We need to **swap** the usernames between both accounts, so you'll keep all your history, your privileges, issues and MRs assigned to you, etc.
+We need to **swap** the usernames between both accounts, so you'll keep all your history, your privileges, issues, and MRs assigned to you, etc.
 - If you work with 2 monitors, open each browser on one monitor.
 If you don't, open them in parallel, so that you can keep an eye on both at the same time.
 - Rename your new username `mary` to something like `mary-1` and DO NOT click